MonaSolutions/MonaServer/_sources/installation.txt

 First follow the `LuaJIT installation`_ steps.

-If your Unix system includes a package manager you can install quickly OpenSSL_.
-Package is usually named *libssl-dev*.
+If your Unix system includes a package manager you can quickly install OpenSSL_.
+The package is usually named *libssl-dev*.

-.. warning:: You need to use the *-dev* version to get header files required during Mona compilation.
+.. warning:: You need to use the *-dev* version to get the header files required during Mona compilation.

-Then, Mona built steps are easy:
+To build Mona:

 .. code-block:: sh